MystenLabs/sui/doc/src/learn/architecture/consensus.md

  ---
-title: Learn about Narwhal and Tusk
+title: Learn about Narwhal and Tusk, Sui's consensus engine.
 ---

 This is a brief introduction to Narwhal and Tusk, the high-throughput mempool and consensus offered by Mysten Labs.
 Sui runs consensus as needed to periodically checkpoint its state.
 And for those transactions that require a total ordering, Narwhal/Tusk is the consensus engine of Sui.